JinuG6328/REIG/README.md

 # Code for 'Variational Bayesian Optimal Experimental Design'

 ### Installation

+Run `git submodule init && git submodule update` to obtain copes of the ACE, VNMC, and MINEBED submodules.
-We use three repo ACE, VNMC, and MINEBED. you can follow the instructions how to install each repo.
+You can follow the instructions how to install each in its own subdirectory.
 When you use install MINE, you can install it with
     > pip install -e .

 ### AB test(VNMC environment)